rats-endorsements-distribution/draft-howard-rats-coserv/draft-rats-howard-coserv.md

 The Concise Selector for Endorsements and Reference Values (CoSERV) addresses this challenge by defining a query language that allows Verifiers to specify the environment characteristics of the desired artifacts.
 This facilitates the efficient discovery and retrieval of relevant Endorsements and Reference Values from providers.

+The CoSERV query language is intended to form the input data type for tools and services that provide access to Endorsements and Reference Values.
+This document does not define the complete APIs or interaction models for such tools and services.
+Nor does this document constrain the format of the output data that such tools and services might produce.
+The scope of this document is limited to the definition of the query language only.

+The environment characteristics of Endorsements and Reference Values are derived from the equivalent concepts in CoRIM {{-rats-corim}}.
+CoSERV therefore borrows heavily from CoRIM, and shares some data types for its fields.
+And, like CoRIM, the CoSERV schema is defined using CDDL {{-cddl}}.
+A CoSERV query can be serialized in both CBOR {{-cbor}} and JSON {{-json}} formats.

 ## Terminology and Requirements Language

 {::boilerplate bcp14-tagged}